mit-ccc/tdt-news/baselines/T-ESBERT/README.md

     - TODO: fix the bug for sBERT (training time too long)
     - TODO: make sBERT and T-E-sBERT share the same evaluation code

-## Tune the TDT pipeline with the BERT embeddings:
+## Tune the TDT pipeline with the BERT embeddings [IGNORE, TO BE UPDATED]

 1. `sh tune_pipeline.sh` to do the following:
     - extract BERT features from models
     - generate SVM data
     - train SVM models
     - tune the clustering algorithm

-## Future Plans

-- experiment with feature selection (TFIDF, TIME, BERT)